munificent/craftinginterpreters/book/resolving-and-binding.md

 This is similar to the `evaluate()` and `execute()` methods in Interpreter -- it turns around and applies the Visitor pattern to the given syntax tree node.

-The real interesting stuff is around scopes.
-A new block scope is created like
+The real interesting behavior is around scopes.
+A new block scope is created like so:
-so:

 ^code begin-scope